-Note 40.
-Balances of Trade Receivable, Trade Payable and advances to customer are subject to confirmation and reconciliation.
+- Note 39.
+There are no creation or satifaction of charges which are pending to be registered with the Registrar of Companies beyond statutory period - Note 40.
+Balances of Trade Receivable, Trade Payable and advances to customer are subject to confirmation and reconciliation. - Note 41.

-Note 41.
 The Company has not appointed an internal auditor as the provisions of Sec 138 of the Companies Act 2013 relating to appointment of internal auditor are applicable on the Company.